-The H-Net control has the ability to communicate using the MODBUS protocol with a building management system.
+The H-Net control, using the standard MODBUS protocol, can communicate with a building management system.
 Most registers and functions are available for MODBUS access.
 Access is allowed using the RS485 MODBUS PORT connecter on the communication board.
-Version 2.x Control has these connections integrated on the main board.
+Version 3.x Control has these connections integrated on the main board.